 Commitment also extends to ensuring that you keep reinforcing your brand through regular engaging communications, both with your team and with the market.
 The aim is to carve out and keep a top spot in their hearts and minds, so that they think of you when they need something or are asked for a recommendation.

 Take a look at the businesses you admire.
 The perception you have of them will almost certainly closely mirror the idea they have of themselves.
-Inside a Living Brand, every department, every process, every role has been filtered through a brand framework, so that everything becomes an authentic expression of it.
+Every department, every process, every role will have been filtered through a brand framework, so that everything becomes an authentic expression of it.
 Yes, it takes a bit of time and money to make it happen.
 But we believe no business can achieve its full potential without it.
 Not just the potential to grow the lifetime value of your customers, but the potential for your brand to live beyond the people who established it.

 For more information contact email@example.com